natgo/wt-wiki-scraper/wikitext-transpiled/ground/ASRAD-R.md

 * Horizontal traverse of 360° allows for more flexibility compared to the [[Lvrbv 701]]
 * BOLIDE missiles with greater range (9 km) and velocity (700 m/s) are a tier II modification
 * Access to 1st generation thermals and high magnification in the gunner sight
+* Can fire 4 missiles before reloading
+* Opto-electronic tracker for locking hostile aircraft without triggering LWS

 '''Cons:'''

 * Limited anti-ground capabilities due to poor gun depression of -5° and low penetration of 200 mm
 * Subpar mobility and armour protection as a result of using the M113 chassis
 * High profile and thus easy to spot, especially when the radar is active
+* Limited elevation (+35°) causes trouble when fighting
+* Relies on thermal sight to find the hostile aircraft because the opto-electronic tracker can't detect the target in the third-person view

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->